 UTA voluntarily complies with federal standards of responder training.
 The Office of Emergency Management provides essential personnel with specialized training that encompasses their emergency response roles and responsibilities.

 National Incident Command System

-IS-100.HE: Introduction to the Incident Command System for Higher Education introduces the Incident Command System and provides the foundation for higher level ICS training.
-This course describes the history, features and principles, and organizational structure of ICS.
-It also explains the relationship between ICS and the National Incident Management System.
-This course uses the same objectives and content as other ICS courses with higher education examples and exercises.
+IS-100c: Introduction to the Incident Command System, introduces the Incident Command System (ICS) and provides the foundation for higher level ICS training.
+This course describes the history, features and principles, and organizational structure of the Incident Command System.
+It also explains the relationship between ICS and the National Incident Management System (NIMS).

 IS-200.b: ICS for Single Resources and Initial Action Incidents is designed to enable personnel to operate efficiently during an incident or event within the Incident Command System.
 ICS-200 provides training on and resources for personnel who are likely to assume a supervisory position within the structure.

 IS-700.b: National Incident Management System (NIMS), an Introduction introduces and overviews the National Incident Management System.
 The course provides a consistent nationwide template to enable all government, private-sector, and nongovernmental organizations to work together during domestic incidents.